 Operator A deploys localized core network and ground station D at the Arctic scientific research center, providing scientists engaged in polar research activities with satellite-enabled communication capabilities to access polar-specific business system.

-The ground station D accesses to the Operator A satellite network, also acts as a backhaul node connecting the satellite and the localized core network, i.e., provides the data landing services from the satellite.
+The ground station D accesses to the Operator A satellite network, also acts as a backhaul node connecting the satellite and the localized core network.

 After departing from the Arctic scientific research center to conduct their scientific expeditions, Alice and Bob’s mobile phone successfully connect to the localized core network via satellite.
 Through ground station D and the localized core network, they access services deployed in the Arctic scientific research center.